bloom-housing/bloom/README.md

 ## Getting Started for Developers

-DAHLIA uses a monorepo-style repository, containing multiple user-facing applications and back-end services.
+Bloom uses a monorepo-style repository, containing multiple user-facing applications and back-end services.
 Services expose a REST API, and aren't expected to have any UI other than for debugging.

-If this is your first time working with DAHLIA, please be sure to check out the individual app and service README fies as well for important configuration information specific to those pieces.
+If this is your first time working with Bloom, please be sure to check out the individual app and service README files as well for important configuration information specific to those pieces.

 ### Installing Dependencies